-An experimental, trans+ led collective exploring art, wellbeing, the sacred and the silly.
+An experimental yoga and arts collective exploring the sacred and the silly.

 Shruti means "that which is heard" in Sanskrit.
 It reflects the idea that oral transmission was the only way that South Asian spiritual traditions were kept alive before the written word.